I Love To Travel: Here’s Why!

 Travel Is An Awesome Hobby…

+Traveling is a hobby to be reckoned with.
 But getting away is what this is about.

 I Love To Travel In Comfort: It’s An Art!

-I discovered that two kinds of people wear jeans when they fly: the underdressed and experienced travelers…
+I discovered that two kinds of people wear jeans when they fly: the underdressed and experienced travelers… on my first overseas flight, I wore my Little White Suit.

-Back then no one wore jeans unless they were members of a motorcycle club… thank greatness, marketing changed all that.
+Back then no one wore jeans unless they were members of a motorcycle club… marketing changed all that.
+They are like loungewear for flying.
+This was THE hobby for me, and I already had the gear.

-The best part is how durable they are and almost never need washing!
+Jeans are durable and rarely need washing!
 Throw them into the suitcase; an average size will weigh about 3 lbs.
+It’s perfect travel wear!

 As a Westerner, I am proud to wear denim.

 Everywhere I went I accrued some information.
 It told so much about the people to see how they walked about, how they gathered, how noisy or quiet they were, and if they had churches and parks.
-Did they laugh and were they nice to strangers?

-Never, ever did I give any thought as to what I would eat when I got there.
+Never did I give any thought as to what I would eat when I got there.

 It never occurred to me that this would be a highlight of travel.